ohaiibuzzle/archupgrade-go/spec.md

 ## Package installation and configurations
 An upgrade as specified by `archupgrade` shall run in multiple phases to account for any inconsistencies that may arise from upgrading from older package revisions.
 For example, it should handle anything on the [Arch Linux News](https://archlinux.org/news/) that would normally requires manual intervention (for example, [JDK 21](https://archlinux.org/news/incoming-changes-in-jdk-jre-21-packages-may-require-manual-intervention/)).

-While not required, it is recommended that that each phase
+While not required, it is recommended that that each phase results in a still functional system, in case an expected or unexpected host reset occurs

 For this purpose, we propose the following format:
 ```yml